 The SPSP Medicines team are excited to be hosting a monthly WebEx Series to support learning and sharing across Scotland in 2017/18.
 This series will focus on the three priority areas.
 Further details regarding the series are available here.

-The sixth news bulletin for the programme is now available by clicking here (published March 2017)
+The seventh news bulletin for the programme is now available by clicking here (published June 2017)

 A Whole System Approach

 The SPSP team facilitated a session at the 2016 NHSScotland Event focussing on Systems Thinking as an improvement approach to reduce harm due to medicines.
 Please click here to access the presentation and related resources.